 If you need help with doing any step, visit the Devices page, select your device, and find the steps.

-- Turn off your device, and turn it on again.
-It is important to Restart your device regularly to reconnect to the network, especially after travelling between towers.
+- Restart the device.
+Restart your device regularly to reconnect to the network, especially after travelling between towers.

-- Check the Coverage Map to confirm that the address is within T-Mobile coverage.
+- See the Coverage Map to ensure your area is within T-Mobile coverage.

 - If it's not, we cannot provide or guarantee service.